 On the way out the door, I noticed my incredible Samsung 55″ QLED 4k LCD TV and thought, “Why can I not just hook up my laptop PC to the big screen LCD TV?”

-After all, I was only going to buy 22″ LCD monitor and here, in my living room, I have a relatively new 46″ Toshiba LCD TV–over twice the size of the monitor that I am going to buy.
+After all, I was only going to buy a new 22″ LCD monitor and here, in my living room, I have a brand new 2020 55″ Samsung LCD TV– well over twice the size of the monitor that I am going to buy.

 How difficult could it be to connect my PC to the digital/LCD TV?
 It turns out that it is not difficult at all to learn to connect computer to TV.
 You only need one thing to connect your laptop or desktop PC to your LCD high definition television.
 Yep.
 That’s it.
 Just one thing.
 And with this one thing, you turn your TV into your PC monitor.

 And it looks fantastic!
 So what’s the one thing?

 The One Thing You Need to Connect Your Computer to Your TV

 So, on that day, when I had the revelation of using my LCD TV as my computer monitor, I looked on the back of my TV.
 I could have consulted the manual, but I don’t like to RTFM (Read The F*&cking Manual) .
 It’s kind of like asking for directions.

 There on the back of my Samsung QLED TV were many 3 HDMI ports, which resemble the photo below:

 On my Samsung, they are snuggled in there vertically to allow for the narrow profile of the LCD TV.